PlugaruT/WebTechnologiesLabs/lab-2/README.md

 #### Notes:
- - Don't forget to add in youre README file how to start the application :)
+ - Don't forget to add in your README file how to start the application :)
  - For this laboratory work, no database interaction is needed.
  - No JS frameworks are allowed.